 And you don’t even have to go with a Fujifilm camera, if for any reason you don’t want to.
 Lomography have brought us a few options, while the Polaroid OneStep is there should you want to go all-time old-school and shoot a Polaroid project instead.

 There’s even a red dot option with the Leica Sofort for those of you with more money than me.
-All of these have more features than the basic Mini 9 I used, as do plenty of other Instax models.
+All of these have more features than the basic Mini 9 I used and reviewed here, as do plenty of other Instax models.

 So you have options.
 Plenty of instant cameras to choose from and plenty of instant photography project ideas to get your teeth into.